Fusion Seaside and Picket Fence gave this sad little side table a new lease on life!

 I liked it but it is quite different than chalk-style paint.

 The self-sealing paint…a definite win.
-But it’s also a drawback at the same time.

 Application, like a dream.
 And dries really fast.
 Win, win!